thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 All we've got to figure out now is what to parse.
 This is a dangerous game.
 Picking syntax is literally the worst case of [Wadler's Law](https://wiki.haskell.org/Wadler's_Law).
-Thankfully, we won't have comments, yet.
+We don't have comments yet, thankfully.

 Our previous passes provide guard rails to keep us on track.
 Whatever syntax we pick, it must turn into our AST: